How Long Is Manual Handling Valid For in Ireland?

 When You Need to Renew

 If your certificate is more than three years old, you need a refresher.
 This does not mean repeating the full course from scratch.
 A manual handling refresher course covers the core principles, updated guidance, and a review of correct technique, and can typically be completed in two to three hours online.
+For a closer look at how often training should be renewed, see our guide on how often manual handling training should be refreshed.

 You should also consider refreshing early if your role has changed significantly since your last training.
 Moving from an office environment to a warehouse, or from retail to healthcare, means the manual handling risks you face are different.
 Training that was appropriate for your previous role may not adequately cover your current one.